What is Amyotrophic Lateral Sclerosis?

 EMG Findings in ALS

-Electromyography (EMG) is a key diagnostic tool in the evaluation of Amyotrophic Lateral Sclerosis (ALS).
+Electromyography (EMG) is a critical diagnostic tool in evaluating Amyotrophic Lateral Sclerosis (ALS).
 This test provides essential information about the health and function of muscles and the nerves that control them.

 What is EMG?